iwelch/sylspace/README.md

 	- `# echo "127.0.0.1 syllabus.test corpfin.syllabus.test corpfin.test.syllabus.test syllabus.test.syllabus.test auth.syllabus.test" >> /etc/hosts`

 	  what we really would like to do is to tell the computer that '*.syllabus.test' is not on the internet, but on localhost.  alas, the standard unix name resolver is too stupid to allow this.
+A better way to accomplish this is to use a local name resolver like dnsmasq, but the installation of this is more complex.

 	- `# perl initsylspace.pl -f`